 - Fire Marshal - Fire code plan

-- Public Works - Sidewalks, curbs, & ramps
+- Public Works - Sidewalks, curbs, and ramps

-- Water Services - Water & sewer availability; cross-connections
+- Water Services - Water and sewer availability; cross-connections

 Additional Review and Approval